Pant-Tri-aueb/Stracheship/README.md

 After placing (and compiling) the source code, run SplashScreen.class using a local IDE, or execute the Stracheship.jar file (also through command line using java -jar Stracheship.jar).

+In case Stracheship.jar is executed normally, BUT sounds are unavailable (no music during menu or the main game, no sounds effects etc.) and images cannot be loaded (jpg, png etc.), try placing the Stracheship.jar app into a folder that contains all the resources (images and sound files) and execute again.

 - HOW TO PLAY

 The following instructions can also be found in the main menu of Stracheship (Press Help button